LeonardOoh/how-to/project_management/google-drive-folder-structure.md

 ### Sub-folders

-Within each project folder, there ought to be at least four folders.
+Within each project folder, there ought to be at least five folders.

 - *Planning.* All the early-stage discovery & planning materials.
+Contains the Dig Ops Brief, the Dig Ops Plan, and the Dig Ops Schedule.
-- *Copywriting.* Email drafts, website copy, etc., separated into subfolders accordingly.
-And within each sub-category _(ex: email drafts)_ there should be `draft` and `approved` folders.
+- *Execution.* This folder contains the copy and creative deliverables that are drafted and approved.
+Email drafts, website copy, etc., separated into subfolders accordingly.
+Also includes Mockups, design drafts, etc. _Not code._ Within each sub-category _(ex: email drafts)_ there should be `draft` and `approved` folders.
 Once copy has been approved, move it to the `approved` folder.
-- *Design.* Mockups, design drafts, etc. _Not code._
+- *Reports.* This folder contains weekly, monthly, quarterly, and annual reports for clients.
+Folders are organized along these calendar periods.
+Folders contain the generated report, as well as the Dig Ops Tracker.
 - *From Client.* This is a repository of all the materials the client has sent us.
 This will tend to have a number of sub-folders.
 - *Legal.* Contracts, project proposals, invoices, etc.
-- *Shareable.* Documents, graphics, etc., that have been approved for public consumption.

 [hdexpress]: http://www.hines.digital/express
 [webdesign]: http://www.hines.digital/contact